epuersten/Ventricle_Capitalists/README.md

 # Ventricle_Capitalists
-Code repo for all project information for 3K04 Software Design of a Pacemaker
+Code repository for all project information relating to 3K04 Software Design (Pacemaker)

 Want to add code to the repo?

 Create a new branch, put all the code on the branch and create a pull request!